Perennial – Sun or filtered light

-CULTURE: Needs loose, moist highly organic soil
+CULTURE: Needs loose, moist highly organic soil for best results.

 USES: Large foliage texture, tropical effect.

-PROBLEMS: Few; Freeze damage in the northern part of the state.
+PROBLEMS: Few; Freeze damage in Zones 1-7.

 NOTES: Colocasia is very similar but has doesn’t have raised veins as does Alocasia.
 Colocasia is the mass planting that grow on the edge of Turtle Creek in Dallas.